(A) As used in this rule:

 (2) When referring to funds, "approved form," means a certified check, cashier's check, money order, check drawn upon the account of a governmental agency or when available, wire or electronic transfer.
 All money orders and checks must be legible, include the inmate's number and a return address, and be signed by the sender.

 (3) When referring to funds, "unapproved form" means currency, coin, or personal check drawn upon an account of an individual, private association, firm, partnership, or corporation, or any other unapproved form.

 (B) An individual account record shall be maintained for each inmate in the cashier's office of an institution which reflects all receipts and disbursements of funds from each account.

-(C) Funds in approved form, in an amount not to exceed two hundred dollars unless approved by the warden, may be accepted for deposit to the account of that inmate.
+(C) Funds in approved form, in an amount not to exceed four hundred dollars a month from one person, unless approved by the managing officer, may be accepted for deposit to the account of that inmate.
 An inmate may request that a reasonable amount of personal funds be sent, in the form of a check, to any entity other than an unapproved source.

 (E) A checking account shall be established to maintain and administer inmate funds.

 (F) An inmate who will be incarcerated for less than one year when admitted to the department of rehabilitation and correction may hold an outside bank account.
 If holding such an account, the inmate shall notify, in writing, the cashier's office of that account.
 The cashier's office shall maintain a record of that notice.